Icinga/icinga2/doc/10-icinga2-client.md

             * Service 'users'

 Listing the node and its host(s) and service(s) does not modify the master configuration yet.
-You meed to generate the configuration in the next step.
+You need to generate the configuration in the next step.

 ### <a id="icinga2-client-master-discovery-generate-config"></a> Generate Configuration for Client Services on the Master